cemvarol/AZ-303-Labs/Lab-09/Lab-09.md

       - Click **Next**

    3. **Virtual Machine Selection**

+        - Choose 2012-R2 and click **Next**

    4. **Replication Settings**

+         - Choose OS Type as Windows. (this is for drivers for that OS) and click Next 5.
+Leave the default selected Replication Policy and click **Next**

    5. Leave the default selected Replication Policy and click **Next**